michaelpmaley/transaction-manager/README.md

 This is a quick and dirty set of scripts to manage a csv file of bank/credit card transactions.
 * import all *.qfx files in the ~/Downloads folder
-   * patch the Payee and Category fields based upon a mappings file
+   * patch the Payee and CategoryName fields based upon a mappings file
    * skip duplicate transactions based up the existing transactions in the database
+* report the balance for each account and the monthly balance for the checking account
 * audit the database for similarly named Payees, Payees with multiple categories, unmapped transactions, ...
-* report the balance for each account and the monthly balance for the checking account

 Notes:
 * All folder locations and filenames can be easily adjusted at the top of each .js file.